hyperledger-cacti/cacti/docs/docs/external/getting-started/test-network/setup-packages.md

 Corda driver gRPC server started.
 Listening on port 9099
 ```

+## Next Steps

+The test networks are up and running.
+Next, you must [configure the networks and initialize the ledgers](./ledger-initialization.md) before running interoperation flows.

 ## Tear Down the Setup

 Bring down the test network's components as follows: